jake-a-ward/prospect/README.md

 # prospect: a simple Angular dynamic view library

-Prospect makes it easy to define views on your page that will listen for changes to the URL fragment and update the view accordingly.
+Prospect makes it easy to define multiple views on your page that will listen for changes to the URL fragment and update the view accordingly.
 It also allows you to create path templates that make it easy to navigate between URL paths.

-## Dependency
+## Adding the dependency
 ```javascript
 // add a dependency on prospect
 var myApp = angular.module('myApp', ['prospect']);